 PEOPLE WANT TO INVEST IN CAREERS, NOT JUST JOBS

-Building a career with an organization is something many employees aspire to today; a place they feel they fit in, belong, and can make a commitment to.
-When employees feel they work for an organization that cares about their wellbeing, three important things happen:
+Building a career with an organisation is something many employees aspire to today; a place they feel they fit in, belong, and can make a commitment to.
+When employees feel they work for an organisation that cares about their wellbeing, three important things happen:

-• They embrace the goals and vision of the organization
+• They embrace the goals and vision of the organisation

 • They feel their contributions make a difference